All biographies should be considered incomplete – with research ongoing.

 Comedian (incl. panto dame), librettist, ballad singer, producer/director, troupe proprietor.

-Bert Ray started out with Cohen’s Mohawk Minstrels and later appeared with the Pollard Opera Company.
-He was engaged by his future business partner (and brother-in-law) Jack O’Donnell for a 1908 tour of New Zealand and later became involved in O’Donnell’s balloon and parachuting show which toured throughout the Antipodes and the East.
-Ray returned to vaudeville in 1912 before co-founding O’Donnell and Ray as a touring pantomime concern after the war.
-The company continued to tour extensively around Australia and New Zealand up until at least the early 1930s.
+Ray, Bert [BC 6 Apr 1928, 10]Bert Ray started out with Cohen’s Mohawk Minstrels and later appeared with the Pollard Opera Company.
+He was engaged by his future business partner (and brother-in-law) Jack O’Donnell for a 1908 tour of New Zealand and later became involved in O’Donnell’s balloon and parachuting show which toured throughout Australasia and the East.
+Ray returned to vaudeville in 1912 before co-founding the O’Donnell and Ray partnership in 1921.
+The company, which specialised in pantomimes and musical comedy, toured extensively around Australia and New Zealand up until at least the late-1930s.
+Ray was also often heard on radio during the later 1920s and early 1930s, and continued to work professionally as a comedian until the early 1950s.

 ˚˚˚